 - Innovative learning tools, including smart boards, WiFi and remote access to all digital resources

 - A restaurant offering a wide variety of meals and snacks;

 - An in-house prayer and meditation room;

-- Residential accommodation equipped with computers, internet connections and other facilities.
+- Where possible, residential accommodation equipped with computers, internet connections and other facilities.